-‘Tis the season for holiday shopping, family feasts, and gift giving.
-The last few months of the year are a busy time for everyone, including nonprofits.
+The season for holiday shopping, family feasts, and gift giving: The last few months of the year are a busy time for everyone—especially nonprofits.

 While retailers are busy with glitzy sales events featuring the year’s must-have items, nonprofits are also working hard to capitalize on the season of giving.

-About 50 percent of organizations receive the majority of their donations between October and December, according to a GuideStar survey.
-In 2015, the average U.S. donation was $137 with over 698,961 donors and a total of $358.4 billion according to Giving USA.
+About 50% of nonprofit organizations receive the majority of their donations between October and December, according to a GuideStar survey.
+In 2015, the average U.S. donation was $137, with over 698,961 donors and a total of $358.4 billion according to Giving USA.

 With so much riding on the last few months of the year, it’s important to use email marketing as a donation vehicle.

 Fundraising opens the door for nonprofits to not only raise money, but also raise awareness.
 One of the best parts of fundraising is the fact that there are quite literally hundreds of different ways to go about it.
 A few samples of popular fundraising ideas for nonprofits include: